magpie-ea/magpie-statement-manipulation/README.md

 ## Running the experiment

-This experiment is still under development and is therefore still in debug mode.
+This experiment is still under development, but a first running version can be visited [here](https://argumentative-language-pilot.netlify.com).